Tomislav Piplica: Club

 Piplica has played in his career for NK Iskra Bugojno, NK Zagreb, NK Istra 1961, HNK Segesta, NK Samobor and FC Energie Cottbus.

 He is famous not only as a cult-goalkeeper. but also for well known goalkeeping blunders.
 He is especially well remembered for his own goal against Borussia Mönchengladbach in 2002, in which he appeared to head the ball into his own net, after standing rooted to his line.
 In this particular game Energie Cottbus was leading 3–2, but with four minutes to go, Piplica's howler leveled the game at 3–3, and it finished that way.

 Nevertheless, Piplica has a cult status with Energie fans, who nicknamed him "Pipi", and for the club president Ulrich Lepsch who claims that he was always special with special status in Cottbus.

+He is also remembered for saving a penalty against legendary Bayern Munich goalkeeper Oliver Kahn in 2002.
+Bayern was leading 6-0 against Cottbus when Bayern was awarded a penalty.
+Kahn stepped up and attempted to score the first ever goal of his career but he was denied by Piplica and later retired without a scored goal.

 Until the end of 2012, Piplica held the post of sports director of SC Hartenfels Torgau 04 and he also helped as a coach.
 On 9 November 2012, Piplica announced at the age of 43 years his playing comeback as a goalkeeper in the sixth division side FC Eilenburg, as their goalkeeper had broken his arm in an accident.

 International

 As a teenager Piplica was part of the Yugoslavian squad that won the 1987 FIFA Under-20 World Cup.
 However, as a backup goalkeeper to Dragoje Leković, he didn't get a single minute of action throughout the six matches.

-Piplica made his senior debut for Bosnia and Herzegovina in a March 2001 World Cup qualification match against Austria in Sarajevo and has earned a total of 8 caps, scoring no goals.
+Piplica made his senior debut for Bosnia and Herzegovina in a March 2001 World Cup qualification match against Austria in Sarajevo and has earned a total of 8 caps.
 His final international was an August 2002 friendly match against Serbia and Montenegro.

 Coaching career

 After retiring he was named as scout and goalkeeper coach of his last club FC Energie Cottbus on 24 June 2009.
 On 12 February 2010, he was additionally named as the new goalkeeper coach of the Bosnia and Herzegovina national football team.
 On 15 October 2013, Bosnia and Herzegovina qualified for FIFA World Cup 2014.

 On 5 January 2010, Piplica received his UEFA Pro Licence in Football Association of Bosnia and Herzegovina's educational facility in Jablanica, Bosnia and Herzegovina.

-Besides Bosnia, as a head coach, he coached FC Eilenburg, SC Hartenfels Torgau 04, Norhausen as well as the reservers of SpVgg Bayreuth.
+Besides Bosnia, as a head coach, he coached FC Eilenburg, SC Hartenfels Torgau 04, FSV Wacker 90 Nordhausen as well as the reserves of SpVgg Bayreuth.
+He also worked as a youth team coach at Carl Zeiss Jena.
+In February 2024, he became caretaker manager of 1.
+FC Lokomotive Leipzig.

 Personal life

 He holds dual Bosnian and Croatian citizenship.
+His son Zak Paulo Piplica is footballer and plays for 1.
+FC Lokomotive Leipzig.